ISAITB/docs-itb-ta/source/introduction/index.rst

 As a **community administrator** you are expected to carry out the following main activities:

-* Manage your test configuration by defining the required test bed entities (see :ref:`domains`).
+* Manage your test configuration by defining the required Test Bed entities (see :ref:`domains`).
 * Develop your test cases and test services, and manage the test suites for each of your specifications (see :ref:`domains__specification__test_suite_upload`).
 * Validate your test setup by executing sample test sessions (see :ref:`validate_test_setup`).
 * Manage your user community by creating its organisations and user accounts, potentially also configuring on their behalf their test setup (see :ref:`community`).